pygame-community/pygame-ce/docs/reST/ref/font.rst

    .. attribute:: align

-      | :sl:`Set how rendered text is aligned when given a wrap length`
+      | :sl:`Set how rendered text is aligned when given a wrap length.`
       | :sg:`align -> int`

       Can be set to `pygame.FONT_LEFT`, `pygame.FONT_RIGHT`, or